melodyma/wai-tutorials/source/navigation/flyout.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-Submenu items do behave differently when interacting with them on the keyboard, see the following table for details:
+Submenu items behave differently when interacting with them on the keyboard, see the following table for details:

 <table>
   <caption>Key mapping for submenu items</caption>